Native Alaskan Children Have High Rates of Tooth Decay

 “…the introduction of food laden with sugar has left its mark…” (Reuters)

-There are reasons why this high rate of tooth decay has nothing to do with fluoridation. is a hormone inhibitor that affects the nervous and digestive systems.
+There are reasons why this high rate of tooth decay has nothing to do with fluoridation.
+Fluoride is a hormone inhibitor that affects the nervous and digestive systems.
 It actually alters the body’s natural ability to create tooth enamel.
 The result is enamel that is brittle and teeth that may have discolorations.
 In 2009, the Journal of the American Dental Association revealed that cavity rates in children stayed the same, whether they received fluoridated water or not.
 This is because fluoride does not help prevent tooth decay.
 The true reason why people suffer from tooth decay is due to an imbalance in the internal body chemistry that is caused by a diet high in sugary and processed foods, and lacking in nutrients, vitamins and minerals.

-is usually toxic waste from fertilizer industries.
+Fluoride that is put in drinking water is usually toxic waste from fertilizer industries.
 Fluoride may be the cause of cancer and decreased IQ levels, as well as brain and kidney damage.
 I do not recommend anyone consuming fluoridated drinking water.
 It is toxic and results in weak enamel of the teeth.

 To determine why the children in the native areas of Alaska most likely once had optimum dental health, and now have very poor dental health, we need to look at what has changed.
 Has fluoridation always been a part of their life and now it is gone?
 No, people had strong, healthy teeth long before fluoride was used, so having optimum dental health has nothing to do with fluoride.

 What we can see is a change in their diets.
 Alaskans most likely consumed a diet high in meats and fish.
 Depending on the area they lived in, they ate seal, whale, walrus, fish, birds, some types of root-like vegetables cooked in stews or soups, and berries.
 Fats and oils were an important part of their diet.
 Modern foods, including sugary snacks and pop, have now been introduced into their diet.
 The introduction of these foods into their diet caused groups who were once free from decay, to now have severe tooth decay and cavities.
 To be free from decay, the body needs fat-soluble vitamins, calcium, phosphorus and other nutrients to build strong teeth.
 These nutrients are found in the foods similar to the ones Alaskans used to eat.
-Tooth decay can only be prevented through a that contains the proper vitamins and minerals, and is free from processed and sugary foods.
+Tooth decay can only be prevented through a nutrient-rich diet that contains the proper vitamins and minerals, and is free from processed and sugary foods.

 Reference: